fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ***

 # A-teams Political Strategist Co-founder

-## (Political operative (lobbyist/staffer/PR) who is ready to play the outside game)
+## Political operative (lobbyist/staffer/PR) who is ready to play the outside game

 Fight for the Future is a small Internet freedom activism team with big victories to its credit, such as organizing the protests that defeated SOPA/PIPA, and winning net neutrality rules in 2014.

-Our new initiative [A-Teams](https://www.fightforthefuture.org/ateams/)aims to create new, two-person teams that can achieve surprising political wins in the issue area of their choice, by combining political strategy and Internet savvy.
+Our new initiative [A-Teams](https://www.fightforthefuture.org/ateams/) aims to create new, two-person teams that can achieve surprising political wins in the issue area of their choice, by combining political strategy and Internet savvy.

 We are seeking the founding political strategist and campaign director for one such “A-Team.”